amatiash/rust-bootcamp-microservices/Stage 2.md

     4. Add the following secrets
       - `DOCKER_USERNAME` - Your Docker Hub username
       - `DOCKER_PASSWORD` - Your Docker Hub password
-      - `DO_TOKEN` - Your Digital Ocean API token.
-Create a new token by logging into Digital Ocean, clicking on `API` in the left side-panel and then clicking `Generate New Token`.
-      - `DROPLET_PASSWORD` - You droplet password
+      - `AWS_ACCESS_KEY_ID` - Your AWS access key (create in IAM if needed)
+      - `AWS_SECRET_ACCESS_KEY` - Your AWS secret access key
+      - `EC2_PASSWORD` - The password you set for the ubuntu user in the user data script

         ![Github Secrets](gh_secrets.png)

     Now that the secrets are defined we will add one regular variable:

     1. Click on the `Variables` tab in GitHub
-    2. Create a new variable called `DROPLET_IP` and set the value to your droplet's IP address.
+    2. Create a new variable called `EC2_IP` and set the value to your EC2 instance's public IP address.

         ![Github Variables](gh_variables.png)

     After adding these secrets/variables you should be able to push your updated `.github/workflow/prod.yml` file to the `master` branch and have your project automatically deployed.

-6. Check droplet
+6. Check EC2 instance

     After the GitHub workflow finishes deploying your project, check that your app is running by following these steps:

-    1. SSH into your droplet https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/
+    1. SSH into your EC2 instance: `ssh ubuntu@YOUR_EC2_PUBLIC_IP`
     2. Run `docker ps` to see which containers are up

         You should see 2 containers running.
 Example output:

         ```bash
-        root@rust-bootcamp-microservices:~# docker ps
+        ubuntu@rust-bootcamp-microservices:~$ docker ps
         CONTAINER ID   IMAGE                       COMMAND                  CREATED      STATUS        PORTS                                           NAMES
-        8805358e487d   letsgetrusty/health-check   "/usr/local/bin/heal…"   4 days ago   Up 4 days                                                     root_health-check_1
+        8805358e487d   letsgetrusty/health-check   "/usr/local/bin/heal…"   4 days ago   Up 4 days                                                     ubuntu_health-check_1
-        a18f0935f7bb   letsgetrusty/auth           "/usr/local/bin/auth"    4 days ago   Up 17 hours   0.0.0.0:50051->50051/tcp, :::50051->50051/tcp   root_auth_1
+        a18f0935f7bb   letsgetrusty/auth           "/usr/local/bin/auth"    4 days ago   Up 17 hours   0.0.0.0:50051->50051/tcp, :::50051->50051/tcp   ubuntu_auth_1
-        root@rust-bootcamp-microservices:~#
+        ubuntu@rust-bootcamp-microservices:~$
         ```

-7. Connect to your droplet
+7. Connect to your EC2 instance

-    Finally use your local client to connect to the auth service running in your droplet.
+    Finally use your local client to connect to the auth service running in your EC2 instance.

     Run the following command in the root of your project folder:
     ```bash
-    AUTH_SERVICE_IP=555.555.555.55 cargo run --bin client
+    AUTH_SERVICE_IP=YOUR_EC2_PUBLIC_IP cargo run --bin client
     ```

-    Replace `555.555.555.55` with your droplets IP address.
+    Replace `YOUR_EC2_PUBLIC_IP` with your EC2 instance's public IP address.

 ## Final Note